bishonbopanna/bishonbopanna.github.io/_posts/2018-03-14-dissecting-hello-world-spring-boot-web-app.md

     #### With this you have reached the first level of this exercise.

-    Since you have copied the contents of build.gradle and Application.java from the above blindly, let us try to understand what you did by copying these contents.
+    Since you might have copied the contents of build.gradle and Application.java from the above blindly, let us try to understand what you did by copying these contents.

     - build.gradle :
         <br><br>